receptron/graphai/docs/Tutorial.md

 ```
 npm i -g  @receptron/graphai_cli
 ```
-Then, you need to create a .env file containing your OPENAI_API_KEY in our current directory.
+Then, you need to create a .env file containing your OPENAI_API_KEY in your current directory.
 ```
 OPENAI_API_KEY=sk-...
 ```